Doodihealz/Killstreak/README.md

 # Killstreak Bonus XP Script

 This is a lightweight Eluna script for [AzerothCore](https://www.azerothcore.org/) that rewards players with bonus experience when chaining multiple **PvE** kills in quick succession.
 The system incentivizes aggressive mob pulling and farming efficiency, without being exploitable through gray mobs, critters, or PvP.
+It now also supports Honor gains from PvP!

 ---